aleksandarbos/aleksandarbos.github.io/content/pages/about.md

 Title: About
-Slug: about
+Template: about
+Profile_image: images/profile.jpeg

-Your about page content here...
+Your bio text goes here...